 JOHNSON, Frederick 629.
 Private KEH.
 Entered France 22/04/1915 and discharged 19/11/1919.
 British War and Victory Medal Roll notes Penal Servitude and No Medals.
 Medals forfeited.

 JOHNSON, John Alexander.
 877. Lance Corporal KEH.
 'A' Squadron.
 Entered France 2/06/1915 and wounded Jul 1915.
-KIA 9/04/18 at Defence of Vieille Chapelle.
+KIA 9/04/18 at the defence of Vieille Chapelle.
 Commemorated on the LOOS MEMORIAL, FRANCE and Caithness Roll of Honour.
 Born in Wick, Caithness, Scotland, the son of Mrs Dolina Johnson.

 JOHNSON, George Henry.
 777. Private.
 'A' Squadron.
 Enlisted 1/12/1914, arrived in France 1/06/1915 and discharged 11/01/1918.
 Awarded Silver War Badge 325228.
 Born 1875 and lived in Burton-on-Trent, England.
 Entitled to 1914/15 Star trio.